AUC-Hardware/SI-Testing/README.md

 **Goal:** is to provide a circuit capable of testinga chip under changing voltage and temperature.
 - for temperature, we are using a thermoelectric cooler. as a *sub goal* we need to supply with an ideal controlling (PWM) signal to be able to vary the temperature rapidly

-## Current Circuit Schematic

->[!WARNING]
->
-> Raspberry Pico pins are arbitrary in this diagram, consult the pinout diagram when connecting the pico

 ---

 ### Raspberry Pi Pico W